Skip to content

 The Pirate King

-In the late 1600s, a pirate king ruled Taiwan.
-Today, he is a folk hero and this is his story.
+In the late 1600s, the pirate king, Koxinga, ruled over the island of Taiwan.
+Today, he is a Taiwanese folk hero and this is his story.

 Read More